National Leadership Program, Spring 2019

 Cooper is an avid history enthusiast.
 As far as he’s concerned, no one can learn enough from it, such as reading about how the Civil War or World War 2 shaped modern America.
 Cooper is also an avid consumer of books and movies, with a taste that varies across the spectrum, from Shakespeare to Agatha Christie, and from The Godfather to Indiana Jones.
 He hopes to put all of that reading to good use in writing reports for the Development Team.

-Cooper wrote one piece during the Spring 2019 Fellowship.
+Cooper wrote one piece during the Spring 2019 Apprenticeship.
 Check it out on our website:

 - A Path Between Me and You: David Belkin Discusses the Importance of Empathy in Fundraising